Second French Empire: Social mobility

-Mobilization of the working classes
+Mobilisation of the working classes

-The Ultramontane party grumbled, while the industries formerly protected were dissatisfied with free trade reform.
+The ultramontane party grumbled, while the industries formerly protected were dissatisfied with free trade reform.
 The working classes had abandoned their political neutrality.
 Disregarding Pierre-Joseph Proudhon's impassioned attack on communism, they had gradually been won over by the collectivist theories of Karl Marx and the revolutionary theories of Mikhail Bakunin, as set forth at the congresses of the International.
-These Labour congresses defied official proscriptions, and proclaimed that the social emancipation of the worker was inseparable from his political emancipation.
+These labour congresses defied official proscriptions, and proclaimed that the social emancipation of the worker was inseparable from his political emancipation.
 The union between the internationalists and the republican bourgeois became an accomplished fact.

 The Empire, taken by surprise, sought to curb both the middle classes and the labourers, goading both into revolutionary actions.
 There were multiple strikes.
 The elections of May 1869, which took place during these disturbances, inflicted upon the Empire a serious moral defeat.
 In spite of the government's warning against the "red terror", the conciliatory candidate Ollivier was rejected by Paris, while 40 irreconcilables and 116 members of the Third Party were elected.
 Concessions had to be made, and by the senatus-consulte of 8 September 1869, a parliamentary monarchy was substituted for the Emperor's personal government.
 On 2 January 1870 Ollivier was placed at the head of the first homogeneous, united and responsible ministry.

 Plebiscite of 1870

-Although most the country hailed this reconciliation of liberty and order, the republican party insisted on further reforms and liberties and demanding the overthrow of the Empire.
+Although most of the country hailed this reconciliation of liberty and order, the republican party insisted on further reforms and liberties and demanding the overthrow of the Empire.
 The killing of the journalist Victor Noir by Pierre Bonaparte, a member of the imperial family, gave the revolutionaries their long desired opportunity (10 January).
 But the émeute (uprising) ended in a failure.

 In a concession to democratic currents, the emperor put his policy to a plebiscite on 8 May 1870.
 The result was a substantial success for Bonaparte, with seven and a half million in favour and only one and a half million against.
 However, the vote also signified divisions in France.
 Those affirming were found mainly in rural areas, while the opposition prevailed in the big towns.